uyuni-project/uyuni-tools/README.md

 # Development documentation

+## Sign your Git commits

+Signing commits with a GPG/SSH key is mandatory for contributing.
+That way your commits will be marked as verified on GitHub so other people can be confident that the changes come from a trusted source.

+If you are not doing it already, check out the [GitHub documentation](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).

 ## Building

 `go build -o ./bin ./...` will produce the binaries in the root folder with `0.0.0` as version.